Neurological (nerve) problems - Carpal tunnel

 coming out of the lower neck can result in weakness of the muscles running down the back of your forearm, leading to a reduced ability to bend the hand back.

 On your first visit for wrist pain or carpal tunnel we will identify which nerve is affected and where it is being irritated.

 A fall on the outstretched arm and hand is a common source of fracture of a bone under your thumb (the scaphoid).
 Pain in this area should always be investigated with x ray as a fracture can leave a bony fragment of the scaphoid without blood supply, leading to necrosis (death!) of the fragment and further complications.

-Poor mechanics & abnormal restricted movement of the small bones of the wrist area and the two long bones of the lower arm (radius & ulnar) create problems that seem to come about for no obvious reason.
-In such cases, an x-ray or MRI may show nothing despite the pain.
-The patient may still be getting pain despite following advice to do various hand exercises or wear a splint.
+Faulty joint mechanics & abnormal restricted movement of the small bones of the wrist area and the two long bones of the lower arm (radius & ulnar) create problems that seem to come about for no obvious reason.
+In such cases, an x-ray or MRI may show nothing despite the pain & the patient may still be in pain despite advice to do various hand exercises or wear a splint.

 Subtle restrictions in these joints won’t be observable with imaging, but can cause continued pain if they are not treated.

 These are more likely causes of hand pain in older patients, but the onset of arthritis can be brought forward by trauma or repetitive long term use of heavy hand held tools such as hammers.
 As elsewhere in the body, such as the lower back, patients will often find that although we can’t get rid of the wear and tear, they can be a lot more comfortable and enjoy more mobility with treatment.